 In other words, using Flyde flows in your software is permitted without any limitation.
 However, if you use Flyde's visual editor in your own work, it must be open-sourced as well.
 More about GNU APGLv3 here

-No. Not yet.
-Flyde hasn't been truly battle-tested other than some internal use cases.
-However, if interest and usage grow there is absolutely no reason for Flyde to stay an experimental tool.
-If you're using Flyde for anything that is in production / has real traffic, please let me know!
+Flyde hasn't been extensively battle-tested beyond a few internal use cases.
+However, if interest and usage grow, there's no reason why Flyde should remain an experimental tool.
+If you're using Flyde for anything in production or with real traffic, please let me know!

-No. There are many things textual coding shines at.
-Algorithms for example would be a nightmare to build using Flyde.
-However, orchestrating 3 async APIs with a bit of transformation logic using Flyde feels just natural.
-Flyde is built to integrate with your existing code, not replace it.
+No. Textual coding excels in many areas, such as implementing algorithms, which would be challenging to create using Flyde.
+However, orchestrating multiple async APIs with transformation logic feels natural with Flyde.
+Flyde is designed to integrate with your existing code, not replace it.

-Spending several years drawing and reviewing software design on whiteboards caused me to start dreaming of a small "run" button on the corner of the whiteboard.
-Modern development consisted of a lot of "glue" code, lots of concurrencies, asynchronicity, and third-party APIs.
-I find it hard to believe that developers will code the same way in 10 years, and I'm sure we're ready for the next abstraction.
-Flyde is my attempt to make that happen, and lower the barrier for developers to write complex software, just like Assembly did to punched cards programming, and C did to Assembly.
+Years of drawing and reviewing software designs on whiteboards led me to dream of a "run" button in the corner of the whiteboard.
+Modern development involves a lot of "glue" code, concurrency, asynchronicity, and third-party APIs.
+I find it hard to believe that developers will continue coding the same way in 10 years, and I think we're ready for the next abstraction.
+Flyde is my attempt to make that happen and lower the barrier for developers to create complex software, just as Assembly did for punched card programming, and C did for Assembly.

 "The world is asynchronous - don't try to force the systems we build into a synchronous framework!" - J. Paul Morisson RIP